mmbman/Katagiri/1983-10-29-Arts-and-Buddhism.md

 **Question:** But do the two have to be in contradiction?

-**Katagiri:** Yes, it seems to be contradiction, but it’s not contradiction.
+**Katagiri Roshi:** Yes, it seems to be contradiction, but it’s not contradiction.
 But when you think two, immediately our thinking creates the idea of contradiction.

 **Same person:** Well, I’ve always had this idea of an ideal society that would both make our egos happy, and yet at the same time we would find *bendo*...

-**Katagiri:** Sure; it’s very naturally there.
+**Katagiri Roshi:** Sure; it’s very naturally there.
 That’s why we have to consider carefully what egoistic happiness [is].

 I don’t mean you should ignore; I don’t mean egoistic happiness should be combined with not-egoistic happiness.
 I don’t mean that; [not] mixed-up.
 Egoistic happy, not-egoistic happy.
 Egoistic happy: something more than egoistic happiness there.
 Very naturally, if you say egoistic happiness, [then] something more than egoistic happiness [is] there.